 The Timeskipper solution has supported specialized retail chains in daily business management for more than ten years.
 Anticipating and distributing workloads, identifying sources of profitability, hunting down under-utilized hours, sizing teams, and adjusting staffing levels according to variations in activity… Timeskipper has all the features needed to overcome the most complex organizational problems and meet the sector’s specific challenges in the current context… to ensure that your retailer and your points of sale perform well over the long term!

-You want to know more about the TimeSkipper platform?
+about the TimeSkipper platform?